SverreWisloff/SunEclipticAnalog/README.md

 **Dev**
 - compute and draw solar noon as a dot at sun ephemeris, and draw solar noon as text to watchface
+- add settings for drawing sunset/sunrise and solar noon as text to watchface

 **1.4**
 - Status-icons for connected phone, alarm and notifications.